 The Elements of Typographic Style has received universal acclaim and, yes, it is as good as everyone says it is.
 It will instill in you a passion for typography.
 If you are only going to read one book from this list, read this one.

 That said, it’s not very visual, so if you are someone who needs full-color examples, then you might prefer some of the other selections below.
 The writing can also be a bit flowery and poetic at times (which makes sense considering Bringhurst is better known as a poet than a typographer), which may turn some people off.

 There is a long chapter about page layout that focuses on book and magazine design, with detailed information about picas and columns and such.
 If you design for screens, you may not find that section very applicable.
 But other than that chapter, most of the content is timeless and could apply to any typographic medium.

 By Stephen Coles · 256 Pages · 2012

-As opposed to Bringhurst’s seminal book above, Stephen Coles’ The Anatomy of Type is primarily a visual work.
+As opposed to Bringhurst’s seminal book above, Stephen Coles’ The Anatomy of Type (published as The Geometry of Type in the UK) is primarily a visual work.
 It closely examines 100 typefaces, zooming in on the tiny details that make up the designs.